-Lately, we can see a massive increase in employee surveys as a tool that helps organizations better understand their employees.
+Lately, we can see more organizations use employee surveys so that they can better understand their employees.
 This has been a trend for years, but it accelerated overnight.
 People want to be heard and they expect complete transparency in the workplace.
 Yet, many employees don’t feel like their voice is heard and this has a negative effect on their engagement.

-In order to show empathy and care for your employees’ wellbeing, you first need to listen to their needs and concerns in order to provide exceptional experience and to increase engagement.
+In order to show empathy and care for your employees’ wellbeing, you first need to listen to their needs and concerns in order to provide an exceptional experience and to drive and increase engagement.

-However, just sending a survey will not fix the problem of silos, misinformation and lack of employee engagement.
-The conversation must go two-ways.
+However, just sending a survey will not fix the problem of silos, misinformation, and lack of employee engagement.
+The conversation must go two-way.
 In other words, employees should be able to join the company-wide conversations on a daily basis.
 This is the only way to keep them motivated to go the extra mile.

 9. Frequently communicate what your organization stands for